codemetropolis/CodeMetropolis/docs/tests/manual/TG_005/Legends/Test tag descritpions.md

 # Pull request tags

-#pullRequest_{Pr.'s number} - Tests associated with changes or new features introduced in pull request {number}.
+#pullRequest_{Pull Request's number} - Tests associated with changes or new features introduced in pull request {number}.
 For example: #pullRequest_25

 # Category tags